deekayen/aidstoscoutmastership/manuscript/train_the_boy.md

 The aim of education general has been well summarised in that excellent paper *The Child*, in these words:-

-"No man can be called education who has not a willingness and a desire, as well as a trained ability, to do his part in the world's work."
+"No man can be called educated who has not a willingness and a desire, as well as a trained ability, to do his part in the world's work."
 And this is the main road to happiness and prosperity for all.

 ## What the Boy Scout Training is doing in the Meantime